sendgrid/docs/source/User_Guide/Suppressions/advanced_suppression_manager.md

 Add Recipients to an Unsubscribe Group
 {% endanchor %}

 You may want to preload an unsubscribe group or add recipients to an unsubscribe group if you are moving from another email provider or have customers request to be removed from a specific list.
-We provide two ways to do this, via CSV file or manually.
+We provide 2 ways to do this, via CSV file or manually.

 {% anchor h3 %}
 Upload a CSV To Add Unsubscribe Group Recipients